 Mid-day prayer is less formal than the other offices and conducted by an Officiant and a Reader.
 Music is optional.
-The service will take place in the Chapel, as a prelude to the Community Meal.
+The service will take place in the Chapel or Common Room, as a prelude to the Community Meal.

-Mid-day services normally use BAS.
+Mid-day services normally use BAS, Iona or other resources.